bcmi/FOPA-Fast-Object-Placement-Assessment/README.md

 python test.py --mode evaluate
 ```

-The results obtained with our released model should be F1: 0.778302 bACc: 0.838696.
+The results obtained with our released model should be F1: 0.778302, bAcc: 0.838696.

 To get the heatmaps predicted by FOPA, run: